Kyrillos8/jpaDemo/README.md

-# A JPA hibernate project for manipulating data of some company
+# A JPA hibernate project for manipulating data of employees in a company